nescampos/qloohackathon/README.md

 # Number of previous messages to include as conversation context.
 Default is 6 if not set.
 # HISTORY_SIZE=

+# Model temperature to generate more random or fixed responses
+# MODEL_TEMPERATURE=

 # Server Configuration
 PORT=3000